zero-to-mastery/resources/JavaScript.md

 - [JS window object](https://www.youtube.com/watch?v=36hwHnUdVAA&list=PLu0W_9lII9ajyk081To1Cbt2eI5913SsL&index=11): If you are an Indian, then this is the best place to learn programming.
 All lectures are provided in Hindi language.

 - [Rome](https://rome.tools): A new frontend toolchain designed to replace Babel, ESLint, webpack, Prettier, Jest, and others.
 From the creator of Babel and Yarn, Sebastian McKenzie.

+- [The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations): A foundational course on web development, with a specific focus on JavaScript.